memory009/CARLA-installation-windows-/README.md

 cd ~/PythonAPI/examples
 python automatic_control.py
 ```
-* If you get a movie like this , you have fully installed carla environment！！
+* If you get a movie like this picture , you have fully installed carla environment！！
 ！[CARLA example](https://pic3.zhimg.com/v2-7e4f82bba4c5f6bcf3a96736dfac77c2_b.jpg)